Carrie Bell Sinclair: Early life

 She was born May 23, 1839, in Milledgeville, Georgia.

 Her father, the Rev. Elijah Sinclair, a Methodist minister, was a native of South Carolina, as was her mother, and had just entered upon his ministerial labors as a member of the Georgia Conference when Carrie was born.
 The Rev. Mr. Sinclair was of Scotch descent.
 He was a Methodist minister, and was stationed for a while during her girlhood at Augusta, Macon, Savannah, North Carolina and South Carolina, but as his health failed he finally settled in Macon and engaged in mercantile business.
 At the time of his death, the Rev. Mr. Sinclair was teaching a school for young women in Georgetown, South Carolina.
 He left his widow and eight daughters (Note: According to Familysearch.org, Carrie's sisters were: Martha, Mary, Francis, Ella, Sarah, Maria, Pattie, and Ada.) – the eldest only married.
 Carrie Bell was a child at this time.
 Some three years after the death of her father, a younger sister died.
 It was upon this occasion that Carrie Bell penned her first rhymes, telling her childish sorrow in song.
 Soon after, her mother removed to Augusta, Georgia and then Carrie commenced her literary career, writing because she could not resist doing so.

-She was a niece of Robert Fulton, who, while visiting his sister in Augusta, heard the discussion about steam and the probability of using it for a propelling power; at once this great man of inventive genius began to plan his patent.